 - Visual Art Courses (Grades 9–12): A set of drawing pencils (HB to 6B), eraser, compass, ruler as well as a small set of watercolour or gouache paints and a small set of coloured pencils for use at home

 - Mathematics (Grades 9–12): A graphical display calculator.
 The model will be recommended by the Maths department and can be purchased through school at discounted prices.

 For each academic year, students are clustered into Homeroom groups and placed under the supervision of a teacher who will act as a mentor for the year.
 The Homeroom Programme is an important part of the pastoral care in the school and a vital link between the student, the school and their family.
-The homeroom teacher provides a first point of contact for the parents, reviews the student’s academic performance and offers guidance for social concerns.
+The homeroom teacher provides a point of contact for the parents, reviews the student’s academic performance and offers guidance for social concerns.
 The High School values the personal contact offered by our homeroom programme.
 It encourages the opportunity for every student to develop a connection with a faculty member and to experience a heightened sense of belonging to a class and the ISZL community.

 The homeroom programme also gives opportunities for students to develop decision-making and leadership skills.
 The homeroom teacher will be an avenue for relaying information and will provide a way to maintain good communication between the parents, the students and the school.

 Homeroom groups gather on a weekly basis and in some grade levels, meet on a daily basis first thing in the morning for a short meeting to ensure daily attendance and communication.
 Once a week, they gather for an extended meeting and during these meetings the group covers topics such as goals for the year; Grade level curricular programmes (including study habits and skills), issues relating to peers, classes, school, community, current events and career exploration and the planning of class and school projects.
 Homeroom is also a time in which students get support for their service learning and IB CAS requirements.